ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-4-1.md

-Chapter 4: Providing Effective Feedback: Strategies for Delivering Feedback Effectively
+Strategies for Delivering Feedback Effectively
 =======================================================================================

 Delivering feedback effectively is essential for promoting personal and professional growth in the workplace.
 In this chapter, we will explore strategies for delivering feedback effectively.